5 Mistakes Business Owners Make When Looking For Finance12 Aug 2017

 When applying for funding. getting your application right can be the difference between a ‘Yes’ and a ‘No’.
-In our article on Corporate Finance for SMEs we took a look at what are things you should do in making an application but in this article we asked Conrad Ford, Chief Executive Officer at Funding Options, what were the biggest mistakes made by businesses apply for finance.
+In our article on Corporate Finance for SMEs we took a look at what are things you should do in making an application but in this article we asked Conrad Ford, Chief Executive Officer at Funding Options, what were the biggest mistakes business owners make when they apply for finance.

 So what did Conrad Ford have to say…